 Pierogies and Kielbasa are both classic Polish comfort food.
 It is not surprising that they pair together so well.
 Here they have been pan fried along with peppers and onions, then topped generously with shredded cheddar cheese.

-While I suggest serving a nice big dollop of sour cream with the dish, it isn’t really necessary.
-If you love spicy food a splash of hot sauce would be a tasty alternative.
+While I suggest serving a nice big dollop of sour cream with the dish, it isn't really necessary.

 How to make Pierogies and Kielbasa Skillet

-Just follow along with the simple steps and this recipe is a breeze.
-I’ve included some images of the preparation to help.
+I've included some images of the preparation to help.
 Full recipe is on the printable recipe card below.

 Here are most of the ingredients you will need toe make this kielbasa skillet recipe.